Venicile Vyapari

+Though the film underperformed at the box office, it had a cult followed.

 Plot

-The story revolves around Pavithran, who lost his parents in his childhood.
-He enters the police force by chance, though it is not his ambition to do so.
+Set in the period of 1980.
+The story revolves around Pavithran who lost his parents in his childhood.
+He enters the police force by chance, though it is not his ambition.
 Pavithran lands up in Alappuzha (Alappuzha incidentally is attributed to the sobriquet, Venice of the East) disguised as a merchant to investigate the murder of a union leader named Ajayan.
-Another character is Ammu, who is the leader of the union of coir workers and is in love with Pavithran.
+Another character is Ammu, the leader of the union of coir workers, who is in love with Pavithran.